benjaminsampica/bensampica.com/content/_index.md

   spacing: "6rem"

 sections:
+  - block: collection
+    id: news
+    content:
+      title: Recent Posts
+      subtitle: ''
+      text: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      page_type: post
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 5
+      # Filter on criteria
+      filters:
+        author: ""
+        category: ""
+        tag: ""
+        exclude_featured: false
+        exclude_future: false
+        exclude_past: false
+        publication_type: ""
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
   - block: resume-biography-3
+    id: about
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin